JChung-Research/volttron-pnnl-aems/configuration-converter/README.md

 - Add new human→machine key mappings in `constants.py` (e.g., for additional env vars).
 - Customize defaults in `DEFAULTS`.
 - Introduce a new output writer by following the pattern in `web_client.py`/`web_server.py` and calling it from `main.py`.

+## Citation
+This code was developed as part of the research published in the journal paper:

+*[Under Review]* Author names.
+(2025).
+Generalizable Web User Interface for Low-Cost, Scalable Building Energy Management Systems in Small and Medium-Sized Commercial Buildings: Bridging Smart Device Capabilities with Accessible Software Infrastructure. *Journal of Building Performance Simulation*.

+If you use this code in your work, please cite the above publication.